 Dr. Mohammed Bawany may recommend a tooth extraction for a variety of reasons.
 As a conservative dentist, Dr. Bawany always looks for ways to save your teeth when possible.
 But sometimes, extraction is the best choice for eliminating your pain, reducing your risk of further complications, and restoring your oral health.

 Tooth extractions may be needed if you have a severe tooth infection that can’t be treated with root canal therapy, or if your tooth has been damaged by dental trauma.
-Patients with severe gum disease may also need tooth extractions.
+Patients in South Tampa with severe gum disease may also need tooth extractions.

 Wisdom teeth are also often extracted if they are not growing into your mouth properly.
 In some cases, tooth extractions may also be needed to prepare for other dental treatments such as dental implants, dentures, or even orthodontics.